aazaff/teachPaleobiology/LabExercise2.md

 Ammonites<-read.csv(URL,row.names=1)
 ````

+Step 3: Your basic workfow should be to first qualitatively (i.e., visually) decide which specimens you think belong to different species.
+Then you should subset the Ammonites array in R into several arrays based on your hypothesized species groupings.
+Using the techniques from the [expertConcepts](https://github.com/aazaff/startLearn.R/blob/master/expertConcepts.md) of the R tutorial (Lab 1), you can visualize, describe, or statistically test the different size and shape distributions of your hypothesized species.

 #### Part I Questions

 1. Your identifications (how many species do you recognize in the group, and which specimens belong to which species).
 Explain how and why you came to this conclusion.

-2. The morphological features you used to distinguish each species, including whatever combination of qualitative and quantitative traits you think are important.
+2. The morphological features you used to distinguish each species, including whatever combination of qualitative or quantitative traits you think are important.

-3. The nature of ontogenetic change, if any, in the species
+3. The nature of ontogenetic change, if any, in the species.
+Explain your reasoning.

-4. The possibility of sexual dimorphism as a cause of morphological differences and how you evaluated that possibility (the illustrations and data contain enough information for you to assess sexual dimorphism).
+4. The possibility of sexual dimorphism as a cause of morphological differences and how you evaluated that possibility.
+You will find the following links helpful: [An introducton to ammonites](http://www.ukfossils.co.uk/guides/ammonites.html) and [Shell Anatomy and Diversity](https://en.wikipedia.org/wiki/Ammonoidea#Shell_anatomy_and_diversity).

 ## Part II

+We are going to attempt a simple landmark analysis of

+## Part III

 Examine the following cladogram and answer the questions.

 <a href="url"><img src="https://raw.githubusercontent.com/aazaff/paleobiologyWebsite/master/Lab2Figures/Figure3.png" align="center" height="300" width="650" ></a>

-#### Part II Questions
+#### Part III Questions

 1. What is the synapomorphy of the clade containing species D and E?